jonghall/invoiceAnalysis/README.md

 logging.json | LOGGER config used by script
 Dockerfile | Docker Build file used by code engine to build container.

-*invoiceAnalysis.py* collects IBM Cloud Classic Infrastructure invoices between two months and consolidates billing data into an
+*invoiceAnalysis.py* collects IBM Cloud Classic Infrastructure NEW, RECURRING, and CREDIT invoices between months specified and the data is consolidated into an
-Excel worksheet for analysis.
-Each tab has a breakdown based on:
+Excel worksheet for billing and usage analysis.
+In addition to detailed data pivot tables are created in Excel tabs.   _Tabs will only be created if there are related resources on the collected invoices._

+*Excel Tab Explanation*
    - ***Detail*** tab has every invoice item for analyzed invoices represented as one row each.
+For invoices with multiple items, each row represents an invoice item.
 All invoice types are included, including CREDIT invoices.
-The detail tab can be sorted or filtered based on analysis needs.
-This data is summarized on the following tabs as pivot tables.
+The detail tab can be sorted or filtered.
-   - ***TopSheet-YYYY-MM*** tab(s) have a mapping of each portal invoice, to the IBM monthly CFTS invoice they are billed on.
+   - ***TopSheet-YYYY-MM*** tab(s) have a mapping of each portal invoice, to the corresponding IBM CFTS invoice(s) they are billed on.
    - ***InvoiceSummary*** tab is a pivot table of all the charges by product category & months of analyzed invoices.
 It also breaks out oneTime amounts vs Recurring invoices.
    - ***CategorySummary*** tab is pivot of all recurring charges broken down by Category, sub category (for example specific VSI sizes or Bare metal server types)
    - ***HrlyVirtualServerPivot*** tab is a pivot of just Hourly Classic VSI's